boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 ## Overview

-This package provides a [ROS 1] interface to the [Bosch Rexroth Locator Software].
+This package provides a [ROS 1] interface to the [Rexroth ROKIT Locator].
-It translates ROS 1 messages to the Locator API (as described in the Locator API documentation) and vice versa.
+It translates ROS 1 messages to the ROKIT Locator API (as described in the ROKIT Locator API documentation) and vice versa.
-It also allows to control the Locator software via ROS 1 service calls.
+It also allows to control the ROKIT Locator software via ROS 1 service calls.

 The package has been tested under [ROS 1] Noetic and Ubuntu 20.04.
-The bridge is compatible with Locator version 1.2.1.
+The bridge is compatible with ROKIT Locator version 1.2.1.

 ## Quick Start

 This section describes how to record your environment, create a map out of the record and localize yourself within it.

-#### Ensure the Locator software is reachable from your computer
+#### Ensure the ROKIT Locator software is reachable from your computer

-Make sure the Locator software is installed and running on a computer in your network.
-You can test this by running the following command in a terminal (replace `<LOCATOR_IP>` by the IP address of the computer running the Locator):
+Make sure the ROKIT Locator software is installed and running on a computer in your network.
+You can test this by running the following command in a terminal (replace `<LOCATOR_IP>` by the IP address of the computer running the ROKIT Locator):
 ```sh
 curl --header "Content-Type: application/json" --request POST --data '{"jsonrpc":"2.0","method":"aboutModulesList","params":{"query":{}},"id":1}' http://<LOCATOR_IP>:8080
 ```